tomlkeate/Cellular-Odyssey/README.md

 * n, then type how many, to place n number of cells randomly.
 * i to place down cell under cursor.
 * x to remove cell under cursor.
+* f fills the board
+* c clears the board

 ### Writing and Reading from File
 * **Must be in Edit Mode**